Ancestral Puebloans: Etymology

+Others have objected to Cordell's definition of the name "Anasazi", saying that its true connotation means in the Navajo language "those that do things differently."
+In yet another account, the term Anasazi originated from a Navajo adoption of a Ute word that literally means "ancient enemy" or "primitive enemy", but was used by the Navajo to mean "savage" or "barbarian", hence the Pueblos' rejection of the term.

 Geography

 The Ancestral Puebloans were one of four major prehistoric archaeological traditions recognized in the American Southwest, also known as Oasisamerica.
 The others are the Mogollon, Hohokam, and Patayan.
 In relation to neighboring cultures, the Ancestral Puebloans occupied the northeast quadrant of the area.
-The Ancestral Puebloan homeland centers on the Colorado Plateau, but extends from central New Mexico on the east to southern Nevada on the west.
+The Ancestral Pueblo homeland centers on the Colorado Plateau, but extends from central New Mexico on the east to southern Nevada on the west.

 Areas of southern Nevada, Utah, and Colorado form a loose northern boundary, while the southern edge is defined by the Colorado and Little Colorado Rivers in Arizona and the Rio Puerco and Rio Grande in New Mexico.
 Structures and other evidence of Ancestral Puebloan culture have been found extending east onto the American Great Plains, in areas near the Cimarron and Pecos Rivers and in the Galisteo Basin.

 Terrain and resources within this large region vary greatly.
 The plateau regions have high elevations ranging from 4500 to 8500 ft.
 Extensive horizontal mesas are capped by sedimentary formations and support woodlands of junipers, pinyon, and ponderosa pines, each favoring different elevations.
 Wind and water erosion have created steep-walled canyons, and sculpted windows and bridges out of the sandstone landscape.
 In areas where resistant strata (sedimentary rock layers), such as sandstone or limestone, overlie more easily eroded strata such as shale, rock overhangs formed.
 The Ancestral Puebloans favored building under such overhangs for shelters and defensive building sites.

 All areas of the Ancestral Puebloan homeland suffered from periods of drought and erosion from wind and water.
 Summer rains could be unreliable and produced destructive thunderstorms.
 While the amount of winter snowfall varied greatly, the Ancestral Puebloans depended on the snow for most of their water.
 Snow melt allowed the germination of seeds, both wild and cultivated, in the spring.

 Where sandstone layers overlay shale, snow melt could accumulate and create seeps and springs, which the Ancestral Puebloans used as water sources.
 Snow also fed the smaller, more predictable tributaries, such as the Chinle, Animas, Jemez, and Taos Rivers.
 The larger rivers were less directly important to the ancient culture, as smaller streams were more easily diverted or controlled for irrigation.